huseinzolkepli05/distributed-GMM/README.md

 zip -r whl_dir.zip whl_dir
 ```

-3. You can import this library pretty easy,
+3. After that, you can import this library pretty easy,

 ```python
 from distributed_gmm import (